Methodology

 Chart Guide

-How to read the main charts on the site
+How the main charts on the site can be interpreted

 The website uses a small set of charts repeatedly.
 Each one is there for a reason and should answer a specific interpretation question.